Updated: May 8

-Joshua Morrow was born in 1974 in Juneau, Alaska, USA as Joshua Jacob Morrow.
-He is an actor, known for The Young and the Restless (1973), Parker (2013) and Golden Shoes (2015).
-He has been married to Tobe Keeney since August 4, 2001 and they have four beautiful children.
+Born in 1974 in Juneau, Alaska as Joshua Jacob Morrow, actor Joshua Morrow is best known for The Young and the Restless (1973), Parker (2013) and Golden Shoes (2015).
+He has been married to Tobe Keeney since August 4, 2001 and together they have four beautiful children.

 Celebrity Reporter Chris Tutty and friend of Josh says;

 He's an awesome person, he has been on TV every day for the last 25 years, on the number one daytime drama 50 years running.
 Fans are obsessed with Josh and just can’t wait to find out the latest news about him!
 He is a role model!”